Legal Policies

 xi) Persistently calling or messaging a person at odd hours etc.

-In addition to the above, any of the following circumstances, if it occurs in relation to any act or behavior of sexual harassment may amount to Sexual Harassment:
+In addition to the above, any of the following circumstances, if it occurs in relation to any act or behavior of sexual harassment may amount to sexual harassment:

 i) Implied or explicit promise of preferential treatment in her/his employment;